st7ma784/image-builder/README.md

 1. Wait for the image to build.
 1. Start Beaker experiments with the new image.

+## Requirements

+The Beaker Image Builder can be used with any GitHub repository, private or public.

+The repository must have a Dockerfile.
+If you need help creating a Dockerfile, please contact the Beaker team and we will help you create one.
+We are working on creating Dockerfile templates for common situations.

 ## Configuration

 ### Beaker User Token